Lornatang/YOLOv3-PyTorch/README.md

 some commonly used neural network architectures, which usually have better mAP and less computation than the original architecture.

-* All training and tests at image size:(416 x 416) for GeForce RTX 2080 SUPER
+* All training and tests at image size:(416 x 416) for GeForce RTX 2080 SUPER.

+**Note**: The training mode of this project is for coco data set, not for VOC data set.
+At present, it only tests their performance

 |     Backbone     |  Train  | Test |train time (s/iter)|inference time (s/im)|train mem (GB)|mAP     |  Cfg  |  Weights   |
 |:-----------------|:-------:|:----:|:-----------------:|:-------------------:|:------------:|:------:|:-----:|:----------:|